sakshamXnp/password-strength-checker/README.md

 🧩 Folder Structure
 password-strength-checker/
 │
-├── password_checker.py     # Main script
+├── password_checker.py
-├── README.md               # Project documentation
+├── README.md
-└── LICENSE                 # License file (MIT)
+└── LICENSE

 📚 Future Improvements

-Add GUI interface using Tkinter or Streamlit
+-Add GUI interface using Tkinter or Streamlit

-Integrate with password breach API (like HaveIBeenPwned)
+-Integrate with password breach API (like HaveIBeenPwned)

-Create a web-based version using Flask or Django
+-Create a web-based version using Flask or Django

-Add unit tests for validation
+-Add unit tests for validation

 👨‍💻 Author